Linearly Reductive Quotient Singularities: Properties of lrq singularities

 To put this into perspective, we recall that a subgroup scheme of $G$ acts via \emph{pseudo-reflections} if its fixed locus has codimension $1$ in $\Aff^d$ - here, we follow Satriano \cite[Definition 1.2]{Satriano} since this definition also works in the case where $G$ is not necessarily \'etale.
 In particular, a pseudo-reflection fixes a hyperplane in $\Aff^d$.
 Using the representation $\rho$ associated to the linear $G$-action on $\Aff^d$, Proposition \ref{prop: lambda} shows that $G$ contains a subgroup scheme that acts via pseudo-reflections if and only if $\lambda(\rho) = d-1$, see also Remark \ref{rem: lambda}.

-It is easy to see that pseudo-reflections generate a normal subgroup scheme $N\unlhd G$.
-By the theorem of Chevalley-Satriano-Shephard-Todd \cite{Satriano}, the quotient $\Aff^d/G$ is smooth if and only if $G$ is generated by pseudo-reflections, that is, if and only if $N=G$.
+Pseudo-reflections generate a normal subgroup scheme $N\unlhd G$.
+By the theorem of Chevalley--Satriano--Shephard--Todd \cite{Satriano}, the quotient $\Aff^d/G$ is smooth if and only if $G$ is generated by pseudo-reflections, that is, if and only if $N=G$.
 In particular, after replacing $G$ by $G/N$ and $\Aff^d$ by $\Aff^d/N\cong\Aff^d$, we may assume that $G$ acts without pseudo-reflections and that the $G$-action is free outside a closed subset of codimension $\geq2$.

 In particular, if $d=2$, then every singularity $x \in X = 0 \in (\Aff^2/G)^\wedge$ arising in this more liberal sense is an lrq singularity in the sense of Definition \ref{def: lrq}.
 For higher $d$, the singularities that arise in this more general sense form a strictly bigger class than the lrq singularities we study in this article.
 However, these singularities are all still strongly F-regular, so the interested reader will find many interesting properties of these singularities in \cite{Carvajal-Rojas}.